FREE TOOL

 The Role of Sustainability Softwares

 The sheer volume of data required for every SKU can be overwhelming.
+The EU STOA study emphasizes the need for interoperability (APIs) to connect existing systems like PLMs and ERPs with the DPP.
 This is where specialised software like GreenStitch will help you transform the workflow.

-Instead of relying on manual spreadsheets, GreenStitch creates DPPs using verified lifecycle and supply-chain data.
+Instead of relying on manual spreadsheets, GreenStitch creates Digital Product Passports (DPP) using verified lifecycle and supply-chain data.
 It connects with existing ERP and PLM systems to pull information directly from Bills of Materials and supplier declarations.
-This helps ensure each passport meets ESPR Annex I and other requirements.
+This helps ensure each passport meets the incoming delegated acts requirements.
 This helps you move beyond rough estimates.
 You get clearer, science-based insights into your product’s impact.

 Sophia White